ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## VII.
 Usage of Nix Flakes

-Up to now, we have written a lot of Nix Flakes configurations to manage the NixOS system.
+Up to now, we have written a lot of Nix Flakes configuration to manage the NixOS system.
 Here is a brief introduction to the more detailed content of Nix Flakes, as well as commonly used nix flake commands.

 ### 1. Flake 的 inputs {#flake-inputs}